W0ffel/projectfibula_vpn_script/README.md

 1. Download file
 2. Add Tibia.exe from project fibula folder to steam library.
+3. Open game properties in steam
+4. Go to compatibility tab and select your Proton version of choice
-3. Open game properties and set launch options to the game path followed by %command%
+5. Go to shortcut tab and set launch options to the game path followed by %command%
-4. Enjoy Project Fibula :)
+7. Enjoy Project Fibula :)